Tubi TV is an American-based free streaming service that is trying to compete with industry giants Netflix and Hulu.

 Tubi focuses primarily on movies and television series.
 While there is some newer content available, many users may find that the overall catalog is a bit dated.
 That’s part of the consequence of not paying for the content, I suppose.

 Knowing that major studios like Paramount, MGM and Lionsgate are involved in providing content, I was right to assume there would be a pretty robust selection of films.
-You’ll find plenty of recognizable actors on the streaming service, including Leonardo DiCaprio, Michael J. Fox, Meg Ryan, Jennifer Lopez and more.
+You’ll find plenty of recognizable actors on the streaming service, including Leonardo DiCaprio and Adam Sandler.

-Here’s a sampling of the variety of films available:
+Here’s a sampling of the variety of films available at the time of this writing:

 - The Boondock Saints